Open Enrollment Benefit Selection

 • If you have a Health Care or Dependent Care FSA, you will default to no contributions unless you make an election.
 Changes may only be made during Open Enrollment or within 30 days of a Qualified Life Event.
 If you have an HSA, you will default to no contributions unless you make an election.
 Contribution elections do not roll over.
 You may stop, start, or change your HSA elections at any time by calling the Smiths Group Benefits Center at 1-866-330-6555.

-• Complete your Tobacco Use Certification or pay a surcharge.
-If you don’t take action, you and your covered spouse/domestic partner will be defaulted to tobacco users and pay an annual surcharge of $600 each.
+• Review and update your Tobacco Use Certification or pay a surcharge.
+If you take no action, your current certification will roll over.
+If tobacco users, you and your covered spouse/domestic partner will pay an annual surcharge of $600 each.

 Log In to Start Open Enrollment